Installation

 The compilation process will take from 3-4 minutes to some hours depending on the machine capabilities and load.

-If you have a slow cpu but have a couple of computers in a lan you might consider using distcc to distribute the compilation.
+If you have a slow cpu but have a couple of computers in a LAN you might consider using distcc to distribute the compilation.

-Once the compilation has been successfull, run:
+Once the compilation has been successful, run:

 # make install